Your recycling bin

-- Your blue bin is emptied once a fortnight
+- Your recycling bin is emptied once a fortnight

 - Items go in loose, give your cans, plastics, cartons, glass bottles and jars a quick rinse before putting in the bin

 - You can leave lids and labels on and you don’t need to remove the window from envelopes